NEUDitao/SoftwareDevF19-PreCodeSwap/Tsuro/Planning/board.md

     - Finds the `Location` that's connected to the given `Location`
   - `java.util.Set<Path> getPaths()`
     - Gets all of the `Path`s within a `Tile`
+  - `boolean strictEqual(Tile)`
+	- Determines if `this` Tile is equal to the other Tile only if they're in the same orientation.
+This is different from normal equals, which determines two Tiles are equal even if they're rotated at different angles.

 ---